Criminal and Civil Consequences for Abuse

 If the agent acted with intimidation or deception in procuring the power of attorney or any authority provided in the power of attorney, the agent is subject to prosecution under title 13 and civil penalties pursuant to section 46-456.

-A.R.S. § 14-5506(A)The statute defines intimidation broadly, including threats to withhold food, shelter, medication, or medical treatment from a vulnerable adult.
-This language reflects Arizona's commitment to protecting people who may be in compromised positions when signing important legal documents.
+A.R.S. § 14-5506(A)The statute defines intimidation broadly.
+It includes threats to withhold food, shelter, medication, or medical treatment from a vulnerable adult.
+This language protects people who may be in weak positions when signing legal documents.

 Capacity Requirements and the Burden of Proof

 A power of attorney signed by someone who lacked capacity is invalid from the start.
-"Capacity" means the principal understood, in a reasonable manner, the nature and effect of signing and granting the power of attorney at the time they signed it.
+"Capacity" means the principal understood what they were signing.
+They must have grasped the nature and effect of granting the power of attorney.

 Good Faith Protection for Third Parties

 The statute also protects people who deal with an agent in good faith.
-If a bank, title company, or other institution accepts a power of attorney and processes a transaction, they are protected even if the agent's authority was later found to have been improperly obtained.
-This encourages third parties to honor valid-looking documents without requiring them to investigate the circumstances of signing.
+For example, a bank or title company that accepts a power of attorney and processes a deal is shielded.
+This applies even if the agent's authority was later found to be improperly obtained.